mjancarik/infinite-circle/README.md

 ![GitHub package version](https://img.shields.io/github/package-json/v/mjancarik/infinite-circle.svg)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

 The utility for synchronising reading and writing operation in browser.
 The infinite is a smart and automatic on and off loop for saving resources.
+It's use full for reading a writing operation on DOM which may normally cause layout thrashing.

 ## Installation